-Given the scandal of Cheerios labeling their products gluten-free but using unsafe oats, people became understandably hyper-aware of oats in their products.
+People became understandably hyper-aware of oats in their products because of the scandal of Cheerios labeling their products gluten-free but using unsafe oats

-Thus, when Nabisco announced they were releasing gluten-free Oreos, people were up in arms about finding “oats” on the ingredient list.
+Thus, when Nabisco announced they were releasing gluten-free Oreos, people were up in arms about finding “oats” in the ingredients.

 While yes, Oreos does not state if the oats are purity protocol or certified gluten-free on the label, they have 1 key difference from Cheerios; a redeeming quality if you will.

 They have a gluten-free certification by the Gluten Intolerance Group of North America (GFCO).

 Meaning, that Nabisco’s Oreos have been tested by a 3rd party to have <10ppm of gluten in them.
 This is FAR below the FDA generally safe threshold of 20ppm.

 That being said, many have drawn issue with the lack of transparency Nabisco has surrounding the oats used.

 Short answer: yes, gluten-free Oreo’s made by Nabisco are celiac-safe.